TariqKho/OpenNetMeter/README.md

 - To Do

-- Centralize db
+- Centralize db 2
-- Change mini widget color dynamically
+- Change mini widget color dynamically 3
-- add percentage bar in history
+- add percentage bar in history 2
-- back up periodcally based on setting
+- back up periodcally based on setting 1
-- Abilty to group process so that it count as one e.g (steamWebHelper and Steam should be able to group together as steam)
+- Abilty to group process so that it count as one e.g (steamWebHelper and Steam should be able to group together as steam) 3

 - Done
 - Add setting to change db file location
 - Add proccess id in Detailed tab
-- Add Preferred name
+- Add Preferred name (still need to add auto refresh page in history)